isaacknjama/os/docs/architecture.md

 The common library enforces standardization across the platform and reduces duplication.

-### Testing Library
+### Testing

-The `@bitsacco/testing` package provides:
+The application uses standard NestJS testing utilities:

-- Test utilities
+- `Test.createTestingModule` for creating test modules
-- Mock services
+- Jest for test runner and assertions
-- Testing fixtures
+- Mock services and repositories for unit testing
-- Validation testing helpers
+- Bun test runner for fast test execution

 ## Database